 After the Great Chicago Fire in 1871 that incinerated miles of wooden walkways and buildings, Chicago was determined to rebuild itself and stand tall for good this time.
 That included constructing long-lasting, local haunts that would remain open for over a century, and then some, so even modern Chicagoans can feel the history in the air when they frequent these places.

 If you’re interested in visiting some of the oldest bars and restaurants in Chicago, we put together a handy bucket list for you to explore in the new year.

-Experience a sliver of Chicago history at these 16 bars and restaurants.
+Experience a sliver of Chicago history at the oldest bars and restaurants in the city.

 Est. 1885 | 1758 North Sedgwick Street

 Located in the Old Town Triangle, this place was once a real-deal speakeasy, back when alcohol was a no-no. It had all the musts – a secret entrance, an antique wooden bar that still stands to this today, and gin a-brewin’ in a bathtub upstairs.
 Now, it’s your classic (and totally legit) neighborhood joint serving good drinks and tavern eats.

 Another neighborhood bar serving cheap drinks, this Noble Square establishment may have operated as a speakeasy at some point too, but the details are a bit blurry.
 Once you walk in, take in the vibe, and see all the vintage furnishings, it’s hard not to imagine this place having a colorful past.